 High-density warehouses: They require the use of specific means in order to achieve the highest possible density of packages located per square meter of storage area.

 - High-density warehouses require shelves adapted to the dimensions of the packages.

 - The dimensions of the corridors for the same machine must be the same.

 Due to the difficulty to use material handling equipment outside the high-density areas, it implies the use of very specific machines and not conventional means, trilateral forklifts are generally used.

-Due to the characteristics of this type of warehouses, there is a high demand in terms of the resistance and flatness of the floor and the leveling of shelves so that it is possible to maneuver the trucks safely.
+Due to the characteristics of this type of warehouse, there is a high demand in terms of the resistance and flatness of the floor and the leveling of shelves so that it is possible to maneuver the trucks safely.

 The warehouses, due to the use of space, have a normally high height and are therefore reduced in the maneuvering corridors.
 These warehouses are usually used in companies that have a dimensional homogeneity of the merchandise and that present the impossibility of having a larger storage surface.

-Automatic warehouses are structures, generally high-rise, where the storage elements and the maintenance elements are integrated and controlled by a computer system.
+Automatic warehouses are structures, generally, high-rise, where the storage elements and the maintenance elements are integrated and controlled by a computer system.

 Depending on the size of the cargo, we can distinguish two types of warehouses.